Cardinia healthcare practices are struggling with critical staffing shortages

 Key metrics showing the depth of the staffing crisis across Cardinia Shire's healthcare sector.

-Of patient calls go unanswered during peak hours
+Patient calls that go unanswered during peak hours

 How the Crisis Hits Each Part of Cardinia